How to Make Copper Foil Easter Eggs DIY

 Last year I found imitation rose gold sheets for crafting on Amazon and purchased 100 sheets for under eight dollars!
 I am still using the same foil and I have always considered rose gold and copper to almost be the same color.

 You can see how thin the copper foil leaf is.
-If you touch it directly it will stick to your hands or gloves.
-You should wear gloves so you don’t leave fingerprints or stick to the metal.
-When you handle the sheets, be sure to use the paper inserts to pick them up and apply them.
-(And if it does tear don’t worry.
-You will use plenty of small pieces and you have plenty!)
+If you touch it directly, it will stick to your hands or gloves.
+You should wear gloves to avoid leaving fingerprints or sticking to the metal.
+When you handle the sheets, use the paper inserts to pick them up and apply them.
+(And if it does tear, don’t worry.
+You will use plenty of small pieces, and you have plenty!)

 What You Need for the Copper Foil Easter Egg DIY